-MGUS (monoclonal gammopathy of unknown significance) is a condition where the body makes an abnormal protein, called a paraprotein.
-These paraproteins are found in the blood and urine when they’re tested.
+MGUS (monoclonal gammopathy of unknown significance) is a non-cancerous condition where the body makes an abnormal protein, called a paraprotein.

 MGUS is not a cancer, but people who have it are at slightly higher risk of developing:

 - myeloma (a cancer of blood cells called plasma cells)

 - lymphoma (a cancer of blood cells called lymphocytes).

 MGUS affects plasma cells, a type of white blood cell.
 Plasma cells make proteins called antibodies to help fight infections.
 With MGUS, some plasma cells make an abnormal type of antibody called a paraprotein (or M-protein).
 This paraprotein doesn't do anything useful, and for most people it does not cause any problems.